tact-lang/pitaya/docs/SPECIFICATION.md

   - Default `interval`: batch and fsync every `events.flush_policy.interval_ms` or `max_batch`.
   - Optional `per_event`: fsync after each event; slower but safest.
 - Truncated last line rule: readers MUST skip any unterminated last line until a newline appears.
 - Snapshots (`state.json`) persist a durable offset reference.
-Implementations MAY store either the `start_offset` of the last applied event or the file position immediately after it ("next offset").
+Implementations MAY store either the `start_offset` of the last applied event or the file position immediately after it ("next offset"; named `last_event_offset` in this implementation).
 On recovery, readers MUST resume from a position that guarantees replay of only events not yet applied.
 - Timestamp queries: `get_events_since(ts)` MUST locate the first event with `ts ≥ T` (by scanning or index) and return from that event’s `start_offset` to avoid partial-line reads.
 If `ts` refers to an event that was written but not yet fsynced (writer crash window), readers MUST start from the last durable `start_offset` ≤ that event.
 Snapshots (`state.json.last_event_start_offset`) MUST reference only fsynced offsets.
 - Sanitization: Before writing any record to `events.jsonl`, orchestration MUST pass the entire event object (envelope + payload) through the recursive sanitizer to redact secrets.